"and last and least but loveliest still, Romantic Deepdale's slender rill" Sir Walter Scott

 This is intended for visiting botanists and people with a good knowledge of plants.

-A large number of bird nest boxes have been installed to encourage nesting, particularly by special species such as Pied Flycatcher, Spotted Flycatcher, Marsh Tit, Redstart, Lesser Spotted Woodpecker, Nuthatch and Treecreeper.
+A large number of bird nest boxes have been installed to encourage nesting, particularly by special species such as Pied Flycatcher (left), Spotted Flycatcher, Marsh Tit, Redstart (right), Lesser Spotted Woodpecker, Nuthatch and Treecreeper.
 Other birds include Wood Warbler, Tree Pipit, Tawny Owl, Buzzard and Dipper, as well as many of the more common species.
+Much more information on the birds of Deepdale can be found here.

 An important part of the management of the reserve is "coppicing".
 This is the intensive management of a small area of the wood each winter.
 Each small area is called a "coup".
 Some trees, the least important for wildlife, are felled to make more space for the better trees and to increase the amount of light reaching the woodland floor.
 At the same time, the hazel shrub layer is cut down almost to the ground.
 Hazel responds well to this treatment, and produces rapidly growing new shoots in the spring.
 Some of the cut timber and branches are left in piles, to form dead wood habitats.
 These are important for nesting birds and small mammals, and as they decay they become good habitats for insects and fungi.